anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   e.g, the subject of its IDevID certificate.

   Note:
-  In this case the binding to the underlying (D)TLS channel is not necessary.
+  In this case the binding to the underlying TLS channel is not necessary.

 * When the RA is temporarily not available, as per {{RFC7030, Section 4.2.3}}, an HTTP status code 202 should be returned by the registrar,